 No matter what you choose to serve, remember to put down the peeler, open your wine, and let it take a deep breath with you about 15 minutes or so before your guests arrive.

 It is also important to consider those guests who prefer white wine.
+Most chardonnays are fermented in oak barrels and have a great flavor.
+There are so many choices, anything in your price range will probably serve the purpose well.
 An oaky Carneros Chardonnay from California can complement the rustic and earthy nature of some holiday foods though it may overwhelm the turkey itself.